How To Write Better Blog Posts

 Additional Benefits of Questions

 You can also question yourself.
 How do your hobbies and the things you interact with on a daily basis relate to the content you produce?
-How can you incorporate the things you watch and consume into building a better blog post?
+How can you incorporate the things you watch and consume into writing great blog posts?
 Asking these questions can help add your own voice and experiences to form new and creative ideas.
 It may enable you to build metaphors and examples in a way that will connect with your audience.

-And lastly, when you want to build a better blog post, don’t forget the importance of reader engagement.
+And lastly, when you want to write better blog posts, don’t forget the importance of reader engagement.
 Ask questions within the blog post that consumers can answer in the comments.
 Try to engage readers and encourage them to participate with and share your content.

 3. Point Out Contrast and Contradictions